aleventhal/aria-annotations/README.md

 # Summary

-ARIA Annotations provide markup for accessible, in-page annotations, using markup targeted to become part of ARIA 1.3.
+ARIA Annotations provide markup for accessible, in-page annotations, using new markup in ARIA 1.2.

 Annotations provide additional content related to a piece of content within a document.
 The most basic example is a description, which is already specified today using aria-details.
 However, this explainer describes new markup that can be used to provide the annotation text (aria-description), or to provide more semantic information about the annotation.
 There is a parallel effort to work with assistive technology vendors to work on their implementations for both the existing and new markup.

-Please add feedback on this proposal to the [ARIA Annotations GitHub issue #1109](https://github.com/w3c/aria/issues/1109).

 # Example Use Cases